featurebyte/featurebyte/README.md

 )
 ```

-<u>To capture more complex signals, features can involve a series of joins and aggregates and be derived from multiple features</u>
+To capture more complex signals, features can involve a series of joins and aggregates and be derived from multiple features:

 ``` python
 # Get items and product view from the catalog